viidikas/viidikas/README.md

 - 👋 Hi, I’m @viljarsare
-- 👀 I’m interested in coding Java
+- 👀 I’m love coding in Java
-- 🌱 I’m currently learning in Udemy Springboot and Hibernate & Angularand Harvard CS50x course.
+- 🌱 I’m currently learning some new skills and constantly improving my Java skills.
-- 💞️ I’m looking to collaborate on different interesting entry/junior level projects.
+- 💞️ I’m looking to collaborate on different interesting junior level projects.
 - 📫 How to reach me - viljar@viljar.ee

 <!---